AlanHakalaDev/LilyPadPublic/deliverable-one.md

 Interviewee: Edwin Vela

-Customer Segment: Student and employed at a coffee shop, plays music on three devices regularly (Phone, Computer, and speakers at his work from another computer).
+Customer Segment: Student and employed at a coffee shop, plays music on three devices regularly (Phone, Computer, and a work computer to play music over the speakers).

 When: 2/7/2023